 Your taxable income is calculated using the total of your earned and investment income and then adjusting that figure based on deductions.
 Read more about deductions below.

 Trust us – get all your tax documents together before you start.
 You may very well already have everything you need, for example, your QuickBooks or similar software.
 Or you may have all your documents in a less official location, such as the Big Drawer.
 Either way, let’s get started:

-The total amount of your tax deductions will determine whether you itemize on your income tax return, or just use the standard deduction.
-The standard deduction varies by filing status, but for single filers, the standard deduction 2022 is $12,950.
-You’ll have to total up your deductions to see which way you qualify.
+The total amount of your tax deductions will determine whether you itemize on your income tax return or use the standard deduction.
+The standard deduction varies by filing status, and you’ll have to total up your deductions to see which way you qualify.